Solicitors Website Design – web design advice for a legal practice

 3. Most web agencies are not good at MultiTasking.
 Chances are you need a 1.
 Domain Registrar, 2.
 Hosting Company, 3.
 Web Graphic Designer, 4.
 Web Developer and 5.
 Digital Marketer.

 The good news is – a good solicitor website can promote your practice, show your professionalism, get you found in search, showcase your work, answer frequently asked questions, save time, make appointments, take fees or payments online or allow client access.

 Now you know the brief !
 What is your next step ?
 Have a no obligaton 30 minute discussion with us to get some direction on your specific requirements.

-SOLICITOR WEBSITE – options for a good Legal Practice website design
+SOLICITORS WEBSITE DESIGN – options for a good Legal Practice website design

 Some Solicitors will want:

 1. a simple professional looking Starter website with about 5 pages as a basic web presence or digital business card, with contact details and with the general services all listed on one page.

 2. a Business website to expand on their services in more detail, to attract more visitors, to educate them, answer questions, explain terminology, to filter them and engage with them, to use digital marketing to grow enquiries.
 We list lots of tips here to help you plan what you need and avoid the pitfalls – contact us any time for a personal 30 minute complimentary consultation.

 10 good opening questions to consider before building a website for your legal practice: